-WJML is pleased to to offer you FREE admission passes to 30 museum and cultural attractions located nearby, in Philadelphia and surrounding counties, as well as New Jersey.
+WJML is pleased to to offer you FREE admission passes to more than 20 museum and cultural attractions located nearby, in Philadelphia and surrounding counties, as well as New Jersey.
 There is something for everyone: race cars and helicopters, gardens and zoos, archaeology, history, and the fine arts.

 – Are available on a first-come, first-served basis.
 To check the status of a pass, you may search the catalog under “Museum Pass” (click here) or call the library at 610-828-0441.